gmishne/capstone-graph-analysis/index.md

 submission).

-You are responsible for the entire weekly reading/task, even if portions are not covered in the weekly questions.
+You are responsible for the entire weekly reading/task, even if portions are not covered in the weekly questions, as these are designed to help you in your replication.
 The weekly tasks are the building blocks for the project proposals/assignments due at the end of the quarter.

 ---